- Last updated:

 Holders of tourist visas can only stay in India for up to 180 consecutive days, even when the validity of the visa exceeds 180 days.

-If travelling with a visa that is valid for more than 180 days, you must register, within 14 days of arrival, with the local office of the FRRO in Mumbai, Kolkata, New Delhi or Chennai, and with the Superintendent of Police in all other districts.
+If travelling with a visa that is valid for more than 180 days, you must register, within 14 days of arrival, with the Foreigners Regional Registration Office (FRRO) in Mumbai, Kolkata, New Delhi or Chennai, and with the Superintendent of Police in all other districts.

 If you hold an Overseas Citizens of India (OCI) visa, you must present it upon entry into India, either in a valid passport or in an expired passport (accompanying your valid passport).
 Your OCI registration booklet is not an acceptable substitute.